turnersale/reading_notes/read/beaulieu_learning_sql.md

 - When performing set operations on data sets they must have the same number of columns and each column that is connected must be of the same data type
 - Compound query: comprised of multiple queries that are otherwise independent
 - Set Operators:
-  - UNION: UNION and UNION ALL combine the data (ALL includes duplicates) from the same number of column with the same data types and returns them as a single output table that can also be used as a subquery
+  - _UNION_: _UNION_ and _UNION ALL_ combine the data (_ALL_ includes duplicates) from the same number of column with the same data types and returns them as a single output table that can also be used as a subquery
-  - INTERSECT: returns data much like UNION but only those values which exist in both tables (this does not work in MySQL)
+  - _INTERSECT_: returns data much like _UNION_ but only those values which exist in both tables (this does not work in MySQL)
-  - EXCEPT: returns all values from table 1 except those that also exist in table 2 (this does not work in MySQL)
+  - _EXCEPT_: returns all values from table 1 except those that also exist in table 2 (this does not work in MySQL)
 - When sorting a compound query you must specify the order from the first query of your compound query (table 1 basically)
 - Intersect has precedence over all the other set operators
 - You can dictate the order of evaluation of set operators with parentheses otherwise it will default from top to bottom